 SNAP benefits are placed in an electronic account that only the recipient can use.
 This system is called Electronic Benefits Transfer, or EBT.
 The eligible household receives the Pennsylvania EBT ACCESS card, which allows withdrawals for food purchases at grocery stores and supermarkets.
 The store uses the EBT ACCESS card to electronically subtract purchases from the SNAP account.
 The eligible household can only spend the amount that is in the account.
 This is not a credit card.

 To get SNAP benefits, your income has to be under certain limits.
 SNAP households may receive deductions from their gross income for things like housing costs, child or dependent care payments, and medical expenses more than $35 for older adults or people with disabilities.
+Learn more about eligibility requirements for SNAP.

 The United States Department of Agriculture provides several resources to help you prepare healthy meals on a budget: